mdesjardins/tablematic/README.md

 everywhere you use the helper.

 ## TODO
-* Upload to rubygems and become FOSS famous.
-* Setup TravisCI
 * Change string additions to use << instead because string addition is expensive (or better yet use content_tag).
+* Setup TravisCI.
 * An exclude option to easily exclude columns, including at the global level.
 * Integration specs for better testing w/ Rails.
+* A way to specify that generate class names should use hyphens instead of underscores.
+* Configurable class namespaces, some of that stuff is already there just haven't finished it.
+* Make it work w/ regular old arrays of hashes as well as AR.
 * Maybe it'd be cool to have optional footers with totals?
 Might be wonky w/ pagination.
 * A way to specify column headings when you're including additional stuff in a block.
-* A way to specify that generate class names should use hyphens instead of underscores
-* Configurable class namespaces, some of that stuff is already there just haven't finished it.
-* Make it work w/ regular old arrays of hashes as well as AR.

 ## Note on Patches/Pull Requests
 * Fork the project.